worthingtonse/WEST-Protocol/B. Header Format: Requests.md

  120 | Get Available SNs| Shows available serial numbers.
  130 | Create tokens| Adds more tokens to the total tokens on the RAIDA.
  140 | Delete tokens| Removes tokens from the RAIDA.
+ 160 | Get All SNs | Allows RAIDA to syncronize their serial numbers.

  ### 4. Key Exchange
  Code (Decimal) | Command | Description